Skip to main content

 Infrastructure

 Lewa supports building infrastructure for education.
 Our education program now supports 27 government schools, including ten in community conservancies.
-We initiate infrastructure projects across the sponsored schools, such as new classrooms, teachers’ houses, a dormitory, laboratories, kitchen and dining halls and library.
+We initiate infrastructure projects across the sponsored schools, such as new classrooms, teachers’ houses, dormitories, laboratories, kitchens and dining halls, and libraries.
 Read more.

 Curriculum Development